martinezcarlos/configurations/README.md

 	3. In the Profile field select PersonalInspections

 ## Configure Save Actions Plugin
 Save Actions plugins apply a set of rules when a file is saved.
-To configure it apply these rules:
+To configure it apply the rules shown in **SaveActionsConf.png**.

 ***